Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Connections between topological and abstract simplicity

+The Belyaev and Schlichting completions of $(\Gamma,\Delta)$ need not be topologically simple even if~$\Gamma$ is.
+The Schlichting completion of the Hecke pair $(\PSL_n(\bQ),\PSL_n(\bZ))$, for instance, is isomorphic to the product $\prod_{p \in \Pi}\PSL_n(\bQ_p)$, where $\Pi$ is the set of prime numbers.
+Proposition~\ref{prop:Hecke} implies that a finite number of simple quotients may be recovered nevertheless when~$\Gamma$ is finitely generated.
+The argument requires, not simplicity, but only a condition on how~$\Gamma$ embeds into its completion and that condition will be introduced first.
+The condition is based in the following ideas, which also recur in later sections.

-{ The following consequence of Proposition~\ref{cmsoc} illustrates that monolithic groups appear naturally in the structure of general \tdlc groups. \begin{cor} Let $G$ be a compactly generated \tdlc group which possesses no non-trivial discrete or compact normal subgroup, and let $\mcM$ be as in Proposition~\ref{cmsoc}.
-Then for any $M \in \mcM$, the quotient $G/\CC_G(M)$ is monolithic, with monolith $\overline{M\CC_G(M)}/\CC_G(M)$. \end{cor}
+Let $G$ be a topological group.
+The \defbold{monolith} $\Mon(G)$ is the intersection of all non-trivial closed normal subgroups of $G$, see~\cite{CM}, and~$G$ is said to be \defbold{monolithic} if $\Mon(G)>1$.
+If $G$ is monolithic then its monolith is topologically characteristically simple; conversely, if $G$ is a topologically characteristically simple \tdlc group, then $G \rtimes \Aut(G)$ (with $G$ embedded as an open subgroup) is monolithic. { The following consequence of Proposition~\ref{cmsoc} illustrates that monolithic groups appear naturally in the structure of general \tdlc groups. \begin{cor} Let $G$ be a compactly generated \tdlc group which possesses no non-trivial discrete, compact or abelian normal subgroup, and let $\mcM$ be as in Proposition~\ref{cmsoc}.
+Then for any $M \in \mcM$, the quotient $G/\CC_G(M)$ has monolith ${\overline{M\CC_G(M)}/\CC_G(M)} > 1$. \end{cor}

 \begin{proof} Let $N$ be the pre-image in $G$ of a non-trivial closed normal subgroup of the quotient $G/\CC_G(M)$.
 Then $N$ contains properly $\CC_G(M)$.
 In particular $N$ does not commute with $M$, and so $N \cap M$ is non-trivial.
 By the minimality of $M$, this implies that $N$ contains $M$.
-Hence $N$ contains the closure $\overline{M\CC_G(M)}$, and the desired result follows. \end{proof}
+Hence $N$ contains the closure $\overline{M\CC_G(M)}$.
+Thus every non-trivial closed normal subgroup of $G/\CC_G(M)$ contains the closure of the image of $M$.
+It remains to check that $M$ has non-trivial image in the quotient $G/\CC_G(M)$.
+This is indeed the case, since $M$ is non-abelian and thus is not contained in its own centraliser. \end{proof}

 }